dantrainor9/Breast_Cancer_Diagnostics/README.md

 ### 2. Clustering
 A clustering analysis was performed to identify what groups may exist in the data.
 2 clusters were identified as being likely malignant cases.
 The cluster column was dropped prior to the next step for classification model development, but may be retained in future iterations.

+### 3. Classification
+A random forest model was generated to classify malignant and benign tumors.
+Without any hypertuning, an overall macro and weighed average both came out to 96%.
+Further classification models will be generated to test accuracy and speed of other algorithms.